Jewels of Anne of Denmark: Jewels at court

-In January 1604 a jewel was featured in The Masque of Indian and China Knights at Hampton Court.
+Arbella Stuart and the Countess of Shrewsbury worried about what to get Anne of Denmark as New Year's Day gifts for January 1604.
+She asked a gentlewoman and the chamberer, Margaret Hartsyde for advice and was told the queen regarded "not the value but the device", and rather than a gown or petticoat, she would prefer a "little bunch of rubies to hang in her ear".
+In January 1604, a jewel was featured in The Masque of Indian and China Knights at Hampton Court.
 It was sold to King James by Peter Vanlore, and was perhaps a diamond jewel with a pendant pearl costing £760.
 At this time, Vanlore sold to James another jewel comprising a large table ruby and two lozenge diamonds, for which he received in part exchange a parcel of Queen Elizabeth's jewels.
 The parcel included pieces that had been in the keeping of another of Elizabeth's ladies in waiting, the late Catherine Howard, Countess of Nottingham, a combined looking glass and clock with the figure of woman on a pillar wearing a table diamond on her forepart, and items taken from a ship regarded as a prize at sea.
 The parcel was valued at £5492-11s-2d and Vanlore received a further payment of £11,477 in February.
 Dudley Carleton heard the jewel in the masque cost James £40,000, more than twice this sum, and presumably an exaggeration.
 Later in January 1604 an inventory was made of other jewels from Elizabeth's collection still in the keeping of Earl of Nottingham including brooches fashioned like winding serpents set with emeralds.
 A selection was made of a number of Elizabeth's jewels listed in the Stowe inventory (British Library Stowe 557) on 30 January 1604, presumably for sale or exchange.

 Auditor Gofton made a list of 29 jewels formerly in the Jewel House at the Tower of London which King James had given to Anne of Denmark on various occasions.
 He was rewarded with £20 in November 1614 for his work making inventories of jewels at the Tower over a decade.